shundhammer/qdirstat/README.md

   at all, of course.
 If things go wrong, you can kill the external command started by the cleanup action from there.
 You can zoom in and out (increase or decrease the font size) as you like.

+- File type statistics window.
+WinDirStat has it, and users wanted it in QDirStat, too.
+Since filename extensions (suffixes) don't have as much semantics in Linux/Unix systems as they do in Windows, many files are categorized as "Other".
+This is a known limitation, but it's a limitation of the whole concept of using suffixes to categorize files by type.
+And no, checking file headers for magic byte sequences like the "file" command does is not an option here; QDirStat would have to do that for (at least) all the 30,000+ files typically listed under the "Other" category.
+So we'll have to live with that limitation.

 - New macros to use in cleanup actions: